- Places to Explore

 - French Phrases

 La Malbaie, one of the province's most elegant and historically interesting resort towns, was known as Murray Bay when wealthy Anglophones summered here.
-The area became popular with American and Canadian politicians in the late 1800s, when Ottawa Liberals and Washington Republicans partied decorously all summer with members of the Québec judiciary.
+The area became popular with American and Canadian politicians in the late 1800s, when Ottawa Liberals and Washington Republicans partied decorously all summer with members of the Québec bourgeoisie.
 William Howard Taft built the "summer White House," the first of three summer residences, in 1894, when he was the American civil governor of the Philippines.
 He became the 27th president of the United States in 1908.

 La Malbaie at a Glance